 So what does BALI’s work to reduce the justice gap really look like?

-Here at BALI, we require that our attorneys spend a minimum of half of their time taking on either pro bono/free or reduced fee legal work for people of modest means with household incomes of three times the national poverty level or less.
+Here at BALI, we require that our attorneys spend a minimum of half of their time taking on either pro bono/free or reduced fee legal work for people of modest means with household incomes of four times the national poverty level or less.
 Many of our attorneys perform much more that this baseline required level of work toward reducing the justice gap.

 Our attorneys are at the forefront of legal practice in efforts to address the justice gap.
 The BALI community is working to make a better profession that is accessible to everyone, not merely the wealthy, and that partners with communities to help us all thrive.